Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 - Script action `Move to cell` now obeys YR cell calculation now.
 Using `1000 * Y + X` as its cell value. (was `128 * Y + X` as it's a RA1 leftover)
 - The game now can reads waypoints ranges in [0, 2147483647]. (was [0,701])
+- Map trigger action `41 Play Animation At...` can now create 'non-inert' animations which can play sounds, deal damage and apply `TiberiumChainReaction` if a parameter is set (needs [following changes to `fadata.ini`](Whats-New.md#for-map-editor-final-alert-2).
 - Map trigger action `125 Build At...` can now play buildup anim and becomes singleplayer-AI-repairable optionally (needs [following changes to `fadata.ini`](Whats-New.md#for-map-editor-final-alert-2).
 - Both Global Variables (`VariableNames` in `rulesmd.ini`) and Local Variables (`VariableNames` in map) are now unlimited.
 - Script action `Deploy` now has vehicles with `DeploysInto` searching for free space to deploy at if failing to do so at initial location, instead of simply getting stuck.